crossplane/crossplane/docs/getting-started/package-infrastructure.md

 ---
 title: Package Infrastructure
 toc: true
-weight: 5
+weight: 3
 indent: true
 ---

 # Package Infrastructure

-In a [previous section] we learned that Crossplane can be configured with new composite resources (XRs) that are [composed] of other resources, allowing you to define and offer resources that group and abstract infrastructure primitives.
+In the [previous section] we learned that Crossplane can be configured with new composite resources (XRs) that are [composed] of other resources, allowing you to define and offer resources that group and abstract infrastructure primitives.
 We use two special Crossplane resources to define and configure new XRs and